Fahim-Ahmad/intoCODE/dynamic website/README.md

 I used PHP for server-side logic and CSS for styling the appearance of the application.
-The final outtput looks as below.
+The final output looks as below.

 ![final_project](img/img_1.png)